-Dr. Cliff Colwell is an orthopedic surgeon whose research interests include diagnosis and prevention of venous thromboembolic disease following total joint replacement.
+Dr. Cliff Colwell, (Vice President) is an orthopedic surgeon whose research interests include diagnosis and prevention of venous thromboembolic disease following total joint replacement.

 He completed his internship and one year of surgical residency at the University of Michigan, orthopaedic residency at the Hospital for Special Surgery, New York, and a trauma fellowship at Los Angeles County Hospital.
 He served in the Air Force at Carswell Air Force Base, Fort Worth, Texas.
 He has received both The Knee Society Award and the Nicholas Andry Award for his work in this field.
 Among his varied interests are new materials and kinematic behavior of TJR, new modalities for pain management following TJR and the development of chip technology for joint implantation.